equinor/fmu-drogon/README.md

 This GitHub version is a minimized version that requires a restoring workflow to be run after a git clone (Equinor).
-As an alternative for externals, one can use a bundle that includes a restored state of Drogon (soon to come).
+As an alternative for externals, one can use a bundle that includes a restored state of Drogon, located in share/external folder.

 As the RMS project is stored as a large binary file we may need to restrict how often we push it, as the full size of it will stack up each time.
 This has the downside that the